Person

 Summary

 John Pearson was an international authority on digenean trematodes and wrote seminal papers on their taxonomy, phylogeny and life cycles.
 On moving to the University of Queensland after completing his PhD, Pearson continued to work on diplostome trematodes while also studying the highly diverse but largely unknown heterophyids, parasitic on native birds and rats.
 It was in the revision of sections of the Heterophyidae (usually tiny and always difficult) that Pearson made his most important contributions to taxonomy.
 He collected widely in Australia and Southeast Asia.
-He donated his collection of over 3,200 specimens of digenean and monogenean parasites of fish and bird to the Queensland Museum in 1994.
+In 1994 he donated his collection of over 3,200 specimens of digenean and monogenean parasites of fish and bird to the Queensland Museum.

 Details